 - Future Faculty Fellowships are intended to attract outstanding students who would diversify the professoriate.
 Candidates are newly admitted graduate students from underrepresented groups in the applicant's discipline who show exceptional leadership and/or have overcome significant obstacles in pursuing an academic career.

-The Fellowship Nomination forms for 2015-2016 are available at www.temple.edu/grad/forms/: one form is for Presidential Fellow nominees only, and one is for University and Future Faculty Fellow nominees.
+The Fellowship Nomination forms for the 2017-2018 academic year are made available at www.temple.edu/grad/forms/: one form is for Presidential Fellow nominees only, and one is for University and Future Faculty Fellow nominees.
 (A second University and Future Faculty Fellow form is available with alternate funding language.)
 To be considered for nomination, applicants are urged to submit materials to the program of application by December 15.

 Two highly competitive awards are designed to accelerate the degree completion process by offering significant financial support to promising students.
 Both awards are nonrenewable.
 When application is made, the applicant must acknowledge that, if selected as an award recipient, s/he becomes ineligible for any other funding from Temple University both during the period of award and beyond.
 These grants are awarded once during the Fall term and once during the Spring term.
 The application process requires a student application and a departmental nomination form, both of which are available at www.temple.edu/grad/forms/.